 Part I: Bad Sex Does Not Lead to Good Sex

 Are you having sex with your spouse but finding it to be a monumental task trying to get her to be interested?
 Are you finding yourself constantly pursuing her and almost begging for sex?
 Maybe you feel it’s the only way you’ll ever even have sex.
 Maybe you’re afraid of where this could lead for the two of you.
 Is she complaining to you about a lack of intimacy and suggesting that if she could feel close to you she might want sex more?
-Maybe you’ve heard her and tried to increase intimacy, but it still doesn’t change the amount of sex you’re having with each other.
+Maybe you’ve heard her and tried to increase intimacy, but it still doesn’t change the amount or quality of sex you’re having with each other.
+Have you tried to get her to go to sex counseling or have you considered that yet?

 I recently asked a husband who was struggling with intimacy problems in his marriage, “Which kind of sex would you prefer: really great sex once a month, or the unsatisfying sex you’ve been having once a week?”
 When he didn’t hesitate to answer that he’d rather have the unsatisfying weekly sex, I asked him why.
 His answer was, “Well, because it has to get better, right?!
 It’s our only chance!”